Understanding 11 Different Types of Outsourcing & Choosing the Right Model

 Professional services outsourcing involves contracting specialized business services to external providers.
 A report by Research and Markets predicts that the global professional services market will reach $8.5 trillion by 2025.

-Key characteristics of professional outsourcing:
+Key characteristics of professional services outsourcing:

 - Access to specialized expertise